 Hazardous materials are often found in a warehouse.
-These materials can be either raw materials or finished goods depending on the nature of your company's products.
-However, a hazardous material is one that is capable of producing harmful physical effects such as a fire, sudden release of pressure and explosion or acute health effects, such as burns, convulsions and chronic effects such as organ damage and cancers.
+These materials can be either raw materials or finished goods.
+A hazardous material is one that is capable of producing harmful physical effects such as a fire, sudden release of pressure and explosion or acute health effects, such as burns, convulsions and chronic effects such as organ damage and cancers.

-Storing hazardous materials in a warehouse is the responsibility of the warehouse owner and in the US they operate within the boundaries set by Federal, State, and Local agencies that regulate hazardous materials in order to protect human health and the environment.
+Storing hazardous materials in a warehouse is the responsibility of the warehouse owner.
+In the US they operate within the boundaries set by Federal, State, and Local agencies that regulate hazardous materials in order to protect human health and the environment.

 Federal Regulations on Hazardous Materials